tomlimi/tomlimi.github.io/_pages/about.md

 How do language models acquire unmatched performance throughout diverse tasks?
 And transfer capabilities across languages and modalities?
 These questions are core to my research.
 In the exploration, I follow guiding principles:

-**I. Focus on Language(s) and Data.**
+**I. Focus on  Data.**

-Studying artifacts of corpora and phenomena characteristic to specific languages and modalities is crucial to understanding the function of language models.
+Studying corpora artifacts and phenomena characteristic of specific languages and modalities is crucial to understanding the function of language models.
 I analyze how models represent concepts and how they enable (or prevent from) tackling high-level challenges.

 **II.
 Divide and Explain.**